 - Let only 40 people on each tour

 Point Sur Lighthouse is located in the northern part of Big Sur, only a short drive south from Bixby Creek Bridge.
 You will see the large hill out near the water with the lighthouse on it when you round the bend.
 Watch for a small gate that has a turn out next to it and has lighthouse information on it.
-For the tour, you simply park along the road near the entrance and wait for them to come open it to let you drive in at the designated tour time.
+For the tour, you simply park along the road near the entrance and wait for them to open the gate to let you drive in at the designated tour time.

 Here is a video I made on the tour.

 They began construction on the lighthouse in 1887, and it was finished in 1889.
 The beacon was lit in August of 1889, and it has been lit since then.
-The lighthouse was remote and was managed by a few families until Highway 1 was built in 1935, which made the area more accessible.
+The lighthouse is remote and was managed by a few families until Highway 1 was built in 1935, which made the area more accessible.
 Even so, they still didn’t have electricity until 1948.
 One of the reasons why the lighthouse was so important here is because this is where the bend is along the California coast and so boats must reroute at this bend to make sure they get to their destination.
-Prior to the lighthouse there were many wrecks along this part of the coast.
+Prior to the lighthouse, there were many wrecks along this part of the coast.

 After all the cars made it, we broke into two groups and started the tour.

-We started by heading slowly up the large hill with lots of breaks to talk about the history and give people a chance to catch their breath.
+We started by heading slowly up the large hill with lots of breaks to talk about history and give people a chance to catch their breath.

 Honestly, this part should be accessible to most people as we stopped every 25 feet or so for a few minutes.

 When you round the bend, you will see all of the structures situated on top of the hill.